-- Internal Revenue Service Memorandum of Understanding.
+Internal Revenue Service Memorandum of Understanding.
 MHDC and the IRS have executed a Memorandum of Understanding ("IRS MOU") to improve the administration of the Federal LIHTC.
 Under the terms of this IRS MOU, all developers must complete IRS Form 8821 (Rev. 9-98), Tax Information Authorization, as a condition of consideration for an allocation of 9% Credit or 4% Credit.
-An executed IRS Form 8821 for the developer, and all key principals of the developer and general partnership must be included as part of the application. - e.
+An executed IRS Form 8821 for the developer, and all key principals of the developer and general partnership must be included as part of the application.
+It is the position of MHDC that information contained within Missouri and IRS Form 8821 submitted with the application is not subject to public records requests.

+- e.
 Consistent with Tax Credit Accountability Act.
 Under the provisions of the Tax Credit Accountability Act (R.S.Mo.
 135.800-135.830), all developers/applicants must complete all necessary forms and reporting requirements during the reservation process, the allocation process, and for a period of three (3) years following the issuance of State LIHTC by MHDC.
-All developers must complete MDOR Form 8821 (Rev. 11-03), Missouri Department of Revenue Authorization For Release of Confidential Information, as a consideration for the allocation of the State LIHTC.
+All developers must complete the most recent Missouri and IRS Form 8821 as a consideration for the allocation of the State LIHTC.
 MHDC will obtain tax clearance for the developer/applicant from the Missouri Department of Revenue at the time of application.
 Should the developer, general partner, or any key principal be found to have outstanding tax liens or delinquent taxes, for federal or state taxes, the related application may be rejected. - 2.
 Threshold Documents.
 All threshold documents must be complete, fully-executed, and submitted by the application deadline.
 An exact list of documents can be found on the MHDC FIN-125.
-A missing threshold document will result in an application being eliminated from consideration.
+A missing threshold document may result in an application being eliminated from consideration.
 Below is a list of the threshold document categories ("Threshold Documents"), some of which require multiple documents.
 The required Threshold Document categories are: